 The following is a summary of the relevant legislation: the Health Care (Consent) and Care Facility (Admission) Act (the “Consent Act”) and the Infants Act.
 It is a summary intended to assist RMTs with their obligation to understand and follow the legal requirements set out in the Consent Act and the Infants Act, as required by the CMTBC standard of practice on consent.

 (Note: It is a summary only and cannot be relied on as legal advice.)

-The Consent Act applies only to adults (individuals are 19 years of age or older).
-There are different requirements for individuals under the age of 19 years, which are described under the heading Infants Act below.
+The Consent Act applies only to adults, defined as individuals who are 19 years of age or older.
+There are different requirements for individuals under the age of 19 years, described under the heading Infants Act below.

 Under the Consent Act, the RMT must obtain consent directly from the patient.
 There are a few exceptions, including: